Chapter 12b/11b: “The Dynamic Planet”

 - the similarity of geological structures on both sides of the Atlantic.

-They developed a theory of “Pangaea,” a super-continent which they suggested existed at some point in the past (the standard dating is about 250 million years ago … this is of course, a guess!).
+They developed a theory of “Pangaea,” a super-continent which they suggested existed at some point in the past (the standard dating is about 250 million years ago).
 This super-continent, made up of separate pieces or plates, has since split up as the plates have moved on the asthenosphere.

 Their theory seemed to fit their observations of global geologic phenomena, but there were problems with the theory!.
 In particular, they could not explain HOW this was happening.
 The mechanism driving plate movement was missing.
 Other scientists found their observations intriguing, but with no description of the how things could have changed so dramatically, the theory was largely dismissed.